Your Ultimate Guide to Chiang Mai Food

 What’s missing on this list?
 Something sweet!

 As great as all the savory dishes and big plates are in this corner of the world, the desserts deserve their time to shine, too.
-Always save room for a bit of mango with soft rice or if your sweet tooth is really hungry, order a plate of Khanom Krok.
+Always save room for a bit of mango with soft rice.
+If your sweet tooth is really hungry, order a plate of Khanom Krok.

 These sweet dumplings will blow your mind.
-They begin with rice flour and coconut milk, then they’re cooked with toppings like sweetcorn or pumpkin.
+We begin with rice flour and coconut milk, then cook with toppings like sweetcorn or pumpkin.
 The result is a melt-in-your-mouth sweet goodness that is just too amazing to explain right – you have to try it yourself to understand.

 Don’t forget to order a cup of coffee with your dumplings, too.
 The coffee in Thailand is unlike anything else in the world.
 It’s worth trying if you consider yourself somewhat of a coffee connoisseur.